-- (a) The information gained as a result of the inquiries and submissions described in clause 3 satisfied the Legal Costs Committee that the manner in which legal services are provided made it appropriate to continue to adopt the hourly and daily rates charged by law practices as the basis for the rates used in the Legal Profession (Supreme and District Courts) (Criminal) Determination 2018. - (b) It is the recommendation of the Legal Costs Committee that: - (1) as a result of the inquiries and submissions described in clause 3; - (2) having considered the impact of relevant Australian Bureau of Statistics data; - (3) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax; and - (4) to be consistent with the hourly and daily rates referred to in the Legal Profession (Supreme and District Courts) (Contentious Business)
+- (a) The information gained as a result of the inquiries and submissions described in clause 3 satisfied the Legal Costs Committee that the manner in which legal services are provided made it appropriate to continue to adopt the hourly and daily rates charged by law practices as the basis for the rates used in the Legal Profession (Supreme and District Courts) (Criminal) Determination 2020. - (b) It is the recommendation of the Legal Costs Committee that: - (1) as a result of the inquiries and submissions described in clause 3; - (2) having considered the impact of relevant Australian Bureau of Statistics data; - (3) having considered the impact of the COVID-19 pandemic and its projected impact on the Australian economy; - (4) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax; and the hourly and daily rates referred to in sub-clause 4(a) be varied from the hourly and daily rates used in the Legal Practitioners (Supreme Court and District Courts) (Criminal) Determination 20181 only to the extent of increasing the rates for Counsel in Table A so as to narrow the gap between Counsel rates and those rates charged by Senior Practitioners and Senior Counsel.
+Those rates are set out in Table A of the Legal Profession (Supreme and District Courts) (Criminal) Determination 2020.